 We believe its never too early to introduce a child to the art of painting.
 Painting is an amazing art medium that helps children with fine motor skills, concentration, and self-steam.
 To learn more about the benefits of painting for children click here.
-We also offer hand-prints and hand-imprints for little ones that parents and grandparents can treasure for a lifetime.
+We also offer hand-prints and imprints on clay for little ones, parents and grandparents can treasure for a lifetime.

 What does Ceramica Studio Offers?

 Brush and Sip: Girl's Night Out, last Thursday of every month

 Children and Adult Parties: To celebrate a special occasion